francis2/api/csharp/services-api/docs/ConfigurationApi.md

-Returns all entities of OrderStrategyType type
+Retrieves all entities of OrderStrategyType type

 ### Example
 ```csharp